GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 If you already have reporting functionality in your site, keep `Report-To` **only temporarily** (until most Chrome and Edge clients have been updated) to avoid losing reports.

-If you need Network Error Logging, keep `Report-To` **until Network Error Logging has a new replacement**.
+If you need Network Error Logging, keep `Report-To` **until Network Error Logging replacement becomes available**.

 {% endCompareCaption %}